sophiafreiji/FYP_P54_2026/README.md

 Tools -> Certification Authority
 ```

-3. In the left panel, locate your CA server
+3. In the left panel, locate the CA server
-4. Right-click your CA name
+4. Right-click the CA name
 5. Select:

 ```text